The PROSPECT Reactor Antineutrino Experiment: Detector

 \subsection{PMT modules}

 PMTs with similar characteristics from two manufacturers were chosen to expedite PMT procurement.
 Detector segments were made with one type or the other.
-240 Hamamatsu R6594 SEL PMTs were used in the inner segments as shown in Fig.~\ref{fig-PMT_map}.
+240 Hamamatsu R6594 SEL PMTs\footnote{https://www.hamamatsu.com/jp/en/product/optical-sensors/pmt/index.html} were used in the inner segments as shown in Fig.~\ref{fig-PMT_map}.

-68 ADIT Electron Tubes 9372KB PMTs were used in the outer segments.
+68 ADIT Electron Tubes 9372KB (ET) PMTs\footnote{http://www.et-enterprises.com} were used in the outer segments.
 This mapping ensured that all of the PROSPECT segments in the fiducial region were of a uniform PMT type.

-The major components of a PMT module are shown in Figure~\ref{fig-PMT}.
+The major components of a PMT module are shown in Fig.~\ref{fig-PMT}.

-The PMT housing is constructed from acrylic pieces bonded together with Acryfix to make a roughly rectangular shape 350 mm long.
+The PMT housing is constructed from acrylic pieces bonded together with Acrifix to make a roughly rectangular shape 350 mm long.
 Slots are machined into the 144-mm-square front window and back flange to accept the 3-mm-thick white acrylic side walls for bonding.
-The 13-mm-thick acrylic front window is constructed from UVT acrylic.
+The 13-mm-thick acrylic front window is constructed from ultra-violet transmitting acrylic (UVT).
 The 19-mm-thick back flange is constructed from black acrylic and has a 130 mm diameter circular hole to allow insertion of the PMT during assembly.
 A 32-mm-thick clear back plug has a cylindrical front section with an O-ring groove and a rear 145-mm-square section and seals the housing module after all parts were installed.
 Two cable seal plugs and a fill/test port connect to the module interior.
-The PMT housings and pinwheel spacer arms determine the optical grid geometry.
-Housings are supported by the back plug (Fig.~\ref{fig-cell_support}A) and by the pinwheel spacer arms at the front.
+Housings are supported by the back plug (Fig.~\ref{fig-cell_support}a) and by the pinwheel spacer arms at the front.
 The rotational degree of freedom allowed by the back flange and plug configuration ensures that the front window and back plug are parallel.
 The 132-mm-square cross-section of the sidewalls is purposely less than the front window and back plug to provide tolerance against possible construction variations.